Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

-\begin{remark} In the paper \cite{BFFS18} devoted to Barnette's conjecture that {\it every $3$-connected cubic planar bipartite graph is Hamiltonian}, a nonselfcrossing Eulerian cycle is called an {\it $A$-trail}. \end{remark} \begin{remark} As it was mentioned by D.V.~Talalaev in private communication nonselfcrossing Eulerian cycles in $4$-valent planar graphs play an important role in the theory of electrical networks \cite{BKT26}. \end{remark}
+In the paper \cite{K68b} on Eulerian cycles in $4$-valent graphs a nonselfcrossing Eulerian cycle is called a {\it $\sigma$-line}.
+In the paper \cite{FSW92} devoted to transformations of Eulerian trails and in the paper \cite{BFFS18} devoted to Barnette's conjecture that {\it every $3$-connected cubic planar bipartite graph is Hamiltonian}, a nonselfcrossing Eulerian cycle is called an {\it $A$-trail} ($A$ means {\it admissible}).
+As it was mentioned by D.V.~Talalaev nonselfcrossing Eulerian cycles arise in the theory of electrical networks \cite{BKT26}.
+The following result is proved in \cite[Theorem 1]{K68a}, \cite[Theorem 10]{K68b}, and \cite[Theorem 1]{B83}. \begin{proposition} Any plane $4$-valent graph has a nonselfcrossing Eulerian cycle. \end{proposition} The idea of the proof is very simple: first take any Eulerian cycle, and then modify it at each vertex of transversal selfintersection. \begin{question} Does every right-angled hyperbolic $3$-polytope of finite volume with $2$ (or $4$) finite vertices and all the other vertices lying at infinity have a nonselfcrossing Eulerian theta-subgraph (or $K_4$-subgraph)? \end{question}